LSST: from Science Drivers to Reference Design and Anticipated Data Products: ANTICIPATED DATA PRODUCTS AND THEIR CHARACTERISTICS

+Given the observing sequence for each sky position in the main survey as produced by the Operations Simulator (\S~\ref{sec:opsim}), we generate a time sequence of mock astrometric measurements, with random and statistical errors modeled as described above.
 The astrometric transformations for a given CCD and exposure, and proper motion and parallax for all the stars from a given CCD, are simultaneously solved for using an iterative algorithm.
-The astrometric transformations from pixel to sky coordinates are modeled using low-order polynomials and standard techniques developed at the U.S. Naval Observatory (Monet et al. 2003).
-The expected proper motion and parallax errors for a 10-year long baseline survey, as a function of apparent magnitude, are summarized in Table 3.
+The astrometric transformations from pixel to sky coordinates are modeled using low-order polynomials and standard techniques developed at the U.S.\ Naval Observatory \citep{2003AJ....125..984M}.
+The expected proper motion and parallax errors for a 10-year long baseline survey, as a function of apparent magnitude, are summarized in Table~\ref{tab:tenyear}.
 Blue stars (e.g., F/G stars) fainter than $r\sim23$ will have about 50\% larger proper motion and parallax errors than given in the table due to decreased numbers of $z$ and $y$ band detections.
-The impact on red stars is smaller due to a relatively small number of observations in the $u$ and $g$ bands, but extremely red objects, such as L and T dwarfs, will definitely have larger errors, depending on details of their spectral energy distribution.
-After the first three years of the survey, {\it the proper motion errors are about five times as large, and parallax errors are about twice as large} as the values given in Table 3; the errors scale as $t^{-3/2}$ and $t^{-1/2}$, respectively.
-This error behavior is a strong independent argument for a survey lifetime of at least 10 years (c.f. \S 2).
+The impact on red stars is smaller due to a relatively small number of observations in the $u$ and $g$ bands, but extremely red objects, such as L and T dwarfs, will definitely have larger errors, depending on details of their spectral energy distributions.
+After the first three years of the survey, {the proper motion errors will be about five times as large, and parallax errors will be about twice as large,} as the values given in Table~\ref{tab:tenyear}; the errors scale as $t^{-3/2}$ and $t^{-1/2}$, respectively.
+This error behavior is a strong independent argument for a survey lifetime of at least 10 years (c.f. \S~\ref{Sec:refdesign}).